-If we don't provide this information to you within two months from the date we received your request you can ask the Valuation Office Agency to look into your dispute.
+If we don't provide this information to you within two months from the date we received your request you can ask the Valuation Tribunal Service to consider your appeal.

 If you think our housing benefit decision is wrong you have the right to:

-If you want us to explain our decision you must write to us within one calendar month of the date on the letter giving our decision.
-Your letter must:
+If you want us to explain our decision you must contact us within one calendar month of the date on the letter giving our decision.
+You must:

 What if I do not agree with your decision?